Sumez/native-snes-tracker/README.md

     - Assign name, and icon or color to instruments.
 Assign custom color to phrases and chains for easy recognition
 - Simple view that vizualises APU memory used in both compressed and uncompressed form
     - Chain support in sound driver, handle looping from song data
-    - `Generated compressed song data from tracker.
+    - `Generate compressed song data from tracker.
 Use note progression macros and silent blocks`

 ### Long term goals: